FrankCCCCC/Taboola_test/Test/README.md

 The code is under the folder `database`.
 You can run the sql file `q3.sql`.

-Or pull docker image from Docker Hub with `docker push shcsdocker/database`
+Or pull docker image from Docker Hub with `docker pull shcsdocker/database`

 Then run the container with `docker run -it database`